XSEDE/LICENSE-template/README.md

 # Developer Procedures

-Copy the XSEDE/LICENSE-template LICENSE and NOTICE files into the base directory for your software, replacing any existing license or copyright notice files.
+Put the XSEDE/LICENSE-template LICENSE.txt and NOTICE files into the base directory for your software source and deployment directories, replacing other license or copyright notice files.

 This guidance applies to all software developed by the XSEDE program, whether maintained in https://github.com/XSEDE, bitbucket, https://software.xsede.org/svn/, or elsewhere.